-- Learn about the scientific underpinnings of Psychology as a discipline, its historical origins, development and limitations - Learn about the different areas of psychology including: biological, cognitive, developmental and social psychology and how they interrelate with each other - Learn about the role of individual differences in psychological functioning - Develop detailed knowledge of several specialised areas - Learn and be able to use, a wide range of research paradigms, research methods, measurement techniques, statistics, probability and qualitative research methods. - Learn and be able to design, conduct and write-up an independent research project. - Learn to reason scientifically, make critical judgements and critically evaluate evidence - Develop skills in communicating ideas and research findings by written, oral and visual means. - Be able to apply psychological theory in the understanding of real-world questions.
+- Learn about the different areas of psychology including: biological, cognitive, developmental and social psychology and how they interrelate with each other - Learn about the role of individual differences in psychological functioning - Develop detailed knowledge of several specialised areas - Learn and be able to use, a wide range of research paradigms, research methods, measurement techniques, statistics, probability and qualitative research methods. - Learn and be able to design, conduct and write-up an independent research project. - Learn to reason scientifically, make critical judgements and critically evaluate evidence - Develop skills in communicating ideas and research findings by written, oral and visual means. - Be able to apply psychological theory in the understanding of real-world questions.